 2. Minimise what you have

-- I recommend programs such as Evernote to organise your paperwork.
-Snapping a photo of what you already have allows you to get rid of the hard copy (shred and add to your compost!) and keeps everything organised and accessible from anywhere.
+- I recommend programs such as Evernote to organize your paperwork.
+Snapping a photo of what you already have allows you to get rid of the hard copy (shred and add to your compost!) and keeps everything organized and accessible from anywhere.